IDEA-CUHK/BQSim/README.md

 ## Evaluation and expected results

 To execute simulators `BQSim`, `cuQuantum`, `Qiskit Aer`, and `FlatDD` on 16 quantum circuits, we run the `overall.sh` script.
 Since the output may contain many lines, it is redirected to a log file, `overall.txt`, located in `log/outputs/`.
-The same process applies both inside and outside the docker container.
+Both inside and outside the Docker container, the same general steps apply here.

 `~/BQSim$ ./compile.sh > log/outputs/overall.txt`